LunarG/VulkanTools/vktrace/vktrace.md

 vktraceviewer has a dependency on Qt5 libraries; they need to be installed on the system.

-## vkparser
+## vktraceparser

-The vkparser tool allows API dump generation from a Vulkan trace file offline instead of using API dump layer when Vulkan application is running.
+The vktraceparser tool allows API dump generation from a Vulkan trace file offline instead of using API dump layer when Vulkan application is running.

 ## Persistently Mapped Buffers and vktrace